netdata/netdata/docs/Running-behind-nginx.md

 Depending on your installation source, you’ll find an example configuration file at `/etc/nginx/conf.d/default.conf` or `etc/nginx/sites-enabled/default`, in some cases you may have to manually create the `sites-available` and `sites-enabled` directories.

-You can edit the Nginx configuration file with Nano, Vim or any other Text editors you are comfortable with.
+You can edit the Nginx configuration file with Nano, Vim or any other text editors you are comfortable with.

 After making changes to the configuration files:

-test Nginx configuration with `nginx -t`
+- test Nginx configuration with `nginx -t`

-restart Nginx to effect the change with `/etc/init.d/nginx restart` or `service nginx restart`.
+- restart Nginx to effect the change with `/etc/init.d/nginx restart` or `service nginx restart`.

 ## Ways to pass Netdata via Nginx